A Weekend With the Canon

 The camera features WiFi now, which I’ve gotten very used to in the mirrorless world.
 With the Canon 5D Mark IV, it feels especially great because of how exceptional the JPGs are right out of the camera.
 That new metering system means no exposure adjustments needed.
 Sure, they don’t look like film, but they look good.
 The only downside is that there’s no easy way to turn WiFi on and off, so you have to do some menu diving to get to it.
 You can assign networking stuff to your My Menu though and access it more quickly that way.

 This is also my first camera with onboard GPS (besides the iPhone).
 I guess I understand why people are frustrated by a feature that offers a niche benefit while potentially impacting battery life significantly, but I love it.
 Seeing geolocation information in Lightroom without having to do any weird phone tethering is awesome, and the hit to battery life just isn’t meaningful to me.

-For reference, I kept the camera on for the entire day (except for brief lens swaps) with GPS active (set to 1-minute polling) and fairly frequent use of Live View to enjoy that Dual Pixel autofocus goodness.
+For reference, I kept the camera on the entire day (except for brief lens swaps) with GPS active (set to 1 minute polling) and fairly frequent use of Live View to enjoy that Dual Pixel Autofocus goodness.
 I can easily see myself making it through a day of shooting on one battery, and that’s all I’ve ever asked for.